 Teenage years come with a whole lot of drama.
-The importance is to KNOW your child and to understand him by not taking his behavior towards you personal and not to overreact when he’s impolite.
-A lot of “out of the norm” behaviors can be blamed on puberty hormones, but respect goes a long way.
+The importance is to KNOW your child and to understand him by not taking his behavior towards you too personal and not to overreact when he’s a bit offish.
+A lot of “out of the norm” behaviors can be placed on puberty hormones, but respect goes a long way.

 Adam Price, a psychologist in New York, and author of “He’s not lazy: Empowering your son to Believe in Himself” (Sterling, 2017) says: “Don’t take your son’s expression of teenage defiance personally.
 Realize you’re the target of his frustration, not the cause, if you can do that, your response will be very different and much more productive.
 For example a teen might say, “You’re always on my case, I hate you!”
 Instead of disputing that, you could rather say “You do need to talk respectfully to me,” which sets a limit but won’t spiral into an argument with him.

 In the past year my caring and deeply sensitive son has transformed into a beautiful head strong, passionate young man.
 At this point he seems to be so frustrated that anything has the ability to set him off.
 He’s almost always angry about everything and everyone around him.
 He sleeps, eats and lay on the couch most of the time during the day, I cringe at the music he’s listening to and he challenges everything his dad says.
 He tries to be away from the extended family as much as he can get away with and just seems not interested.
 As much as family members may love and adore your teenager and as much as they want to support and advise you on how to deal with certain challenges concerning him, it’s important to know how much of that advice you follow.
 And believe me they will want to advise but it might be far from what your son really needs.